 READ MORE: 52 Coolest Things to Do in Hanoi

 The big day, the reason we were in Vietnam, the wedding.
 It started at 8am and went on till 1am, but more on that later.

 Today we went for one final pho of a lunch up the Duc Vuong Hotel roof garden where we’d ended up on the first night.
 Again, the pho was delicious.
 We said goodbye to our friends and went back to our hotel to pick up our stuff and get a cab to the airport.

-Few tips for your Vietnam itinerary
+Few tips for seeing Vietnam in 2 weeks

-This itinerary worked perfectly for us.
+This 2 week Vietnam itinerary worked perfectly for us.
 As we travelled we spoke to others and I said to a fair few I was sad to have missed out on Hue and Sapa, not one person made me feel bad about not going.
 ‘It’s just hiking”, “There’s not much there”.
 I guess if you were planning your two weeks you could fit one of these in as you wouldn’t need to fly back down, or go to a wedding, but to be honest the feedback didn’t really sound like you needed to.

 - We flew in and out of Ho Chi Minh City rather than doing one leg out of Hanoi just because it was cheaper.